Baratza Grinders swept the coffee world by storm when the company was founded in 1999, offering reasonably priced, high quality coffee grinders.

 The Preciso is our number one recommendation for those looking to get into home espresso with a limited budget (and it excels at other brewing methods as well).

-At $299, the Preciso brings much needed extra steps, via a micro adjustment that allows users to find a grind setting in between the 40 macro steps.
+In the mid- to higher range in terms of price, the Preciso brings much-needed extra steps via a micro adjustment, which allows users to find a grind setting in between the 40 macro steps.

 These extra steps are crucial to allowing the home barista to dial in their espresso shots.
 Where the Encore and Virtuoso may have only 2 or 3 of the 40 steps at the finest grind level required, the Preciso expands this to 6 or 7 settings, which is crucial to getting espresso shots “just right.”